cnabio/cnab-spec/300-CNAB-security.md

 When a client pushes a bundle to a registry, the client MUST prepare the security data on the package, which consists of the following:

-- Generate the digest (SHA-256 or SHA-512) of each invocation image, and write this information into the bundle descriptor
+- Generate the content digest (SHA-256 or SHA-512) of each invocation image, and write this information into the bundle descriptor
-- Generate the digest of each image, and write this information into the bundle descriptor
+- Generate the content digest of each image, and write this information into the bundle descriptor
 - Optionally, push the images to their appropriate remote location (thin bundles)
 - Sign the requisite portion of the bundle
 	- For thin bundles, this is the bundle descriptor alone